gnea/grbl/doc/markdown/realtime_cmds.md

 - Is a single character that may be sent to Grbl at any time.

-- Does not require a line feed or carraige return after them.
+- Does not require a line feed or carriage return after them.

 - Is not considered a part of the streaming protocol.

+- Are intercepted when they are received and never placed in a buffer to be parsed by Grbl.

 - Will ignore multiple commands until it has executed the first received command.